sindregjone/TempAndHumSens/README.md

 ## File structure
 - `main.c`: This is where the app_main function is located, where the program starts
 - `definitions.h`: Header file containing necessary definitions and macros used in the project
-- `Kconfig.projbuild`: Configuration file for the project used to define build settings
-- `CMakeLists.txt`: Here the components is registered
 - `battery_monitor.c`: Source file that handles battery monitoring functionality.
 - `battery_monitor.h`: Header file for `battery_monitor.c`, defining functions and variables related to battery monitoring.
 - `BT_Handler.c`: Source file for handling Bluetooth communication.